 Again for this too, we will be using the PowerPack’s templates.
 This time select the category as Gallery.
 And drag and drop the one you like.

 I am going with this section:

-Pro Tip: While it is okay to add links to other pages like portfolio, you need to keep in mind that all your page focuses the user’s attention on your CTA.
+Pro Tip: While it is okay to add links to other pages like portfolio, you need to keep in mind that all of your page focuses the user’s attention on your CTA.
 If you redirect your viewer to the portfolio page, make sure your landing page’s CTA is available at the end of the portfolio page as well to funnel in the viewers.
-Otherwise, you are diverting your viewer’s attention from the campaign goal, which is most probably the CTA at the end of the website.
+Otherwise, you are diverting your viewer’s attention from the campaign goal, which is probably the CTA at the end of the website.